afsalthaj/safe-string-interpolation/README.md

 ## Secrets

 Easy.
-Just wrap your secret with `Secret.apply`.
+Just wrap your any secret field anywhere with `Secret.apply`.
 More examples to follow

 ## Simple Example
 ```scala